 Syllabus and handouts

-The course is assessed by means of an oral presentation and a written paper.
+For face-to-face students, the course is assessed by means of an oral presentation and a written paper.

 Master degree in law